SanjayBalaji0/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 7**
+---
----Write a SQL query to Add a new column named "discount" with the data type DECIMAL(5,2) to the "customer" table.
+Write a SQL query to Add a new column named "discount" with the data type DECIMAL(5,2) to the "customer" table.

 Sample table: customer